 Identifying the beneficiaries for your retirement accounts can seem daunting.
-Get tips from TD Ameritrade about protecting your assets, beneficiary types, and updating forms to help simplify the process.
+Get tips from TD Ameritrade about ways to protect your assets, beneficiary types, and updating forms to help simplify the process.

 “I’m single.”
 “My estate isn’t large enough.”
 “I don’t like to think about death.”
 Do any of these sound familiar?
 They’re just some of the many excuses people use to put off estate planning.
 However, there’s a good reason why you shouldn’t procrastinate—if you don’t decide how to distribute your assets, the state will do it for you, and the outcome may not be what you intended.

-Let’s take a closer look at what’s involved with naming a beneficiary for your retirement accounts.
+Let’s take a closer look at what’s involved with naming a beneficiary for your accounts.

-This graphic provides a general overview of the process for naming beneficiaries.
+FIGURE 1: KEEP IT SIMPLE.
+Consider taking these steps to name your account beneficiaries.
 Many factors, such as your goals and personal situation, may influence how you decide to distribute your assets.
-401(k) and other qualified employer-sponsored retirement plans require that your spouse consent to you naming anyone other than your spouse as beneficiary.
+401(k) and other qualified employer-sponsored retirement plans require that your spouse consent if you wish to name someone else as your beneficiary.
 Additional requirements may also apply for these plans.
 Please contact your benefits department to learn more.

-In general, you can designate whomever you want—family member, friend, charity, and so on.
+In general, you can designate whomever you want—family members, friends, charities, and so on.
 But there are some nuances in the rules that may influence your decision.

-It’s also a good idea to designate a secondary (contingent) beneficiary, the person who will inherit your account if the primary beneficiary isn’t alive at the time of your death.
-For example, if your spouse is your beneficiary and you both die in an accident, your funds would pass to your secondary beneficiary.
+It’s also a good idea to designate a contingent (secondary) beneficiary, the person who will inherit your account if the primary beneficiary isn’t alive at the time of your death.
+For example, if your spouse is your beneficiary and you both die in an accident, your funds would pass to your contingent beneficiary.
 If by chance you didn’t name one, then as discussed earlier, the state will decide who gets your money.